 ntext, text, and image (Transact-SQL)

-Variable-length Unicode data with a maximum string length of 2^30 - 1 (1,073,741,823) bytes.
-Storage size, in bytes, is two times the string length that is entered.
+Variable-length Unicode data with a maximum string length of 2^30 - 1 (1,073,741,823).
+Storage size, in bytes, is two times the string length entered.
 The ISO synonym for ntext is national text.

 Variable-length non-Unicode data in the code page of the server and with a maximum string length of 2^31-1 (2,147,483,647).
 When the server code page uses double-byte characters, the storage is still 2,147,483,647 bytes.
 Depending on the character string, the storage size may be less than 2,147,483,647 bytes.

 Variable-length binary data from 0 through 2^31-1 (2,147,483,647) bytes.

 The following functions and statements can be used with ntext, text, or image data.